mb2372/ece3400-team1/docs/milestones/milestone1.md

 The first task is to ensure that our robot can autonomously follow a straight white line.
 This was done by reading values from the left, middle, and right sensors attached to the robot.
 Values read off by the various sensors relayed information about where the robot was in relation to the white line.

 For instance, if the middle sensor detects the color white while the left and right sensors do not detect it, then this implies that the robot is centered on the white line and should continue going straight forward with both wheels turning at the same speed.
-If the right and middle sensors are reading the the color white while the left sensor does not, then this implies that the robot is too far to the left and needs to move towards the right to become centered again.
+If the right and middle sensors are reading the color white while the left sensor does not, then this implies that the robot is too far to the left and needs to move towards the right to become centered again.
 To make the robot shift rightwards, we increased the speed of the left wheel compared to that of the right wheel.
 The same logic follows if the robot is too far to the right and needs to move more towards the left to become centered with the line again.
 To make the robot shift leftwards, we increased the speed of the right wheel compared to that of the left wheel.

 The following code details how we adjusted the robot's wheel speeds to stay on a straight line: